 Household Net Worth & Income

 Together a household's net worth and income will dictate the tax liability that is generally owed.
-The higher a family's net worth and income are, the more emphasis on things like capital gains and dividends, as well as tax-sheltered vehicles like 401k plans and IRAs.
+The higher a family's net worth and income are, the more important it becomes to consider the implications of things like capital gains and dividends, as well consider the benefits of tax-sheltered vehicles like 401k plans and IRAs.

 The Mitchell's are clearly good savers.
 It helps that their household income is $320,000 -- Alice, a nurse, makes $80,000 and Henry, a law partner, earns $240,000.
 Under the old tax code, the Mitchel's tax bracket was 33%, however, as a result of the Tax Cuts Jobs Act, the Mitchell's new tax bracket is 24%.

-Given the 9% difference in marginal tax rates, it would appear the Mitchell's are going to save a chunk of money on their taxes (at least for the next 8 years, until the TCJA sunsets).
-However, to be sure, the prudent thing to do is to plug all dollar amounts relevant to the Michell's situation into the IRS 1040 tax filing form -- using both the old rates and the new tax rates.
+Given the 9% difference in marginal tax rates, it would appear the Mitchell's are going to save a decent chunk of money on their taxes (at least for the next 8 years, until the TCJA sunsets).
+However, to be sure, the prudent thing to do is to run the numbers through am IRS 1040 tax filing form -- comparing the old rates to the new tax rates.
 Doing so will ensure we have a more definitive answer.
 For the do-it-yourself types, you can estimate your 2018 tax returns using this calculator.

 Before we compare the results and run everything through the IRS 1040, we also need to know more about other tax sensitive factors.
-Things like retirement contributions, investment assets, and mortgage interest, which are outlined below.
+Things like retirement contributions, investment assets, and mortgage interest (outlined below).

 Pre-tax Retirement Accounts = $450,000